Soweto & Alex

 - Simon Mosikare was part of the class of '76 but tends to be quite booked as he runs a lot of tours now for corporates. www.sowetotours.net/tours.html

-- One of the best ways to see Soweto is on a bicycle.
-Several of my guests have done so and have loved it.
-See www.sowetobicycletours.com or contact Lebo on email@example.com.
+- One of the best ways to see Soweto is on a cycling or tuk-tuk tour.
+Several of our guests have done so and have loved it.
+For rates see www.sowetobicycletours.com or contact Lebo on email@example.com.